vicosoft4real/Room/README.md

 # What design pattern have you used in your project?
 I used clean architecture for the project architecture.
 I am a fan of CQRS and mediator design pattern which helps to leverage all the design principles:
-Dependency Inversion, separation of corcerns, single responsibility principle, DRY, Persistence Ignorance etc.
+Dependency Inversion, separation of concerns, single responsibility principle, DRY, Persistence Ignorance etc.

 # What are the most importance performance issues in ASP.NET, Web application?
 The common know issues are: